 While it's the most obvious thing to do, the official campus tour is worth your while.
 (Find out if you need to register to get a spot.)
 It gives the school a chance to show off its best features, like the newly-built theater or their rooftop planetarium.
 While you're walking around, check out the flyers and bulletin boards and pick up a school newspaper to get a sense of what's going on.

 The official tour will probably steer you clear of the school's less attractive features, like the shoddy dining hall or the tiny gymnasium.
-Take your own
+Take your own un-official tour by wandering around campus.
+If there are any facilities that are important to you, find them and have a look for yourself.
+Make sure your destinations include the library and the first-year dorms.

 Even if you don't stay over, most schools will allow you to sit in on lectures.
-Browse the course
+Browse the course catalogue before you arrive, or ask the admissions office what classes are in session that day.

 You'll get better at visiting colleges with practice.
 As you compare schools, you pick up on the aspects you like and the aspects you're not so fond of.
 You also figure out the right questions to ask, as well as the best campus spots to gauge student life.
 For that reason, visit your favorite schools last, so you'll be in the best position to make comparisons to the others on your list.